Boston Strangler

-The Boston Strangler is the name given to the murderer of 13 women in Greater Boston during the early 1960s.
-The crimes were attributed to Albert DeSalvo based on his confession, details revealed in court during a separate case, and DNA evidence linking him to the final victim.
+The Boston Strangler is the murderer of 13 women in Greater Boston during the early 1960s.
+The crimes were attributed to Albert DeSalvo based on his confession, on details revealed in court during a separate case, and DNA evidence linking him to the final victim.

 In the years following DeSalvo's conviction – but prior to the emergence of this DNA evidence – various parties investigating the crimes suggested that the murders (sometimes referred to as the "Silk Stocking Murders") were committed by more than one person.

 Names

 Initially, the crimes were assumed to be the work of one unknown person dubbed "The Mad Strangler of Boston".
 On July 8, 1962, the Sunday Herald wrote that "[a] mad strangler is loose in Boston" in an article titled "Mad Strangler Kills Four Women in Boston".
 The killer was also known as the "Phantom Fiend" or "Phantom Strangler", due to his ability to get women to allow him into their apartments.
 In 1963, two investigative reporters for the Record American, Jean Cole and Loretta McLaughlin, wrote a four-part series about the killer, dubbing him "The Boston Strangler".
 By the time that DeSalvo's confession was aired in open court, the name "Boston Strangler" had become part of crime lore.